-Have you ever watched City Slickers, Yellowstone, Heartland, or any western movie or show where cowboys and cowgirls saddle up their horse and ride deep into the wilderness and longed for that to be you?
+Have you ever dreamed of horseback riding in Banff after ever watching City Slickers, Yellowstone, Heartland, or any western movie?
+Have you seen a scene where cowboys and cowgirls saddle up their horses and ride deep into the wilderness and longed for that to be you?
 I can tell you I sure have.
 That’s why when we received an invite to go on a backcountry horseback trip in Banff National Park, I knew we couldn’t say no.

 Arrival Day and Ride to Sundance Lodge

 We arrived at 9am at Warner Stables right outside of the town of Banff.
 Thankfully, we were coming from our home in Canmore so we didn’t have to wake up too early as we are not early risers.

 We met Julie, who I later found out was the powerhouse woman boss behind all of Banff Trail Riders.
 The first thing she told us was that “we are not in a rush” which is always music to our ears as we consider ourselves some of the most relaxed and untimely people ever.